Student Well-Being

 School connectedness reflects students’ belief that peers and adults in the school support, value, and care about their individual well-being as well as their academic progress.
 It is an important protective factor that promotes the health and well-being of students.
 This webpage provides data and best practices to promote school connectedness.

-This package includes a resources to for schools and school districts to support improving school climate.
+(National Center on Safe Supportive Learning Environments) School Climate Resource Package: This package includes resources for schools and school districts to support improving school climate.

 Tiered supports introduce additional layers of intervention that are progressively more intensive, based on the specific needs of students.
 Tiered supports typically include targeted support for students who show signs of struggling and intensive support for those with significant mental health challenges.
 This approach ensures that while every student benefits from a baseline level of support, those who need more specialized or intensive help receive it in a timely and effective manner.
 This could include: